bmoshe/bootcamp-backend/README.md

 here's an excellent resource that covers their general purpose and functionality: http://guides.rubyonrails.org/active_record_basics.html#what-is-active-record-questionmark

+Also, there's a few models already defined for you in the starter code, which will help with authentication and user management.
+You can find whem in the `app/models/` directory.
+They can also be helpful as a visual reference for what models look like, and how they're structured.

 ### Using Model Generators
 For our Todo list, we want to represent each individual item in the list as a `Task`.
 Each Task should correlate to a record (or row) in the database, associated to the User that owns it.